wmcdonald404/wmcdonald404.github.io/_recipes/2024-11-18-mascarpone-carrot-cake.md

 ---

 # Overview

+"The Ultimate Carrot Cake with Mascarpone, Fromage Frais and Cinnamon Icing."
 I don't have a particularly sweet tooth, as a result I don't really cook that many cakes or desserts.
 I'm far more about the cheese course at the end of a meal but I can appreciate a good cake every now and then.

 That said, much like the first recipe entry here [Rosie Sykes' Beef Goulash](https://wmcdonald404.co.uk/recipes/2024-10-19-beef-goulash.html) being the first savoury thing I made when I started cooking,  this cake was probably the first sweet thing I made when I started cooking for myself rather than living like a student.